ashtonw7/writing-with-no-purpose/posts/jester.md

 date: '19 Jan 2023'
 ---

 I was born at the wrong time.
-I don’t feel the culture of people my age.
+I don’t feel like I fit the culture of people my age.
 I also don’t feel like I’d fit in with people older than me.
 And younger people?
 Forget it.
 You know who I do feel a connection to though?
 Medieval court jesters.
 I wish I’d been born when they were around.

 I love everything about the idea of being a jester.
 Your whole job is to make a rich, fat king laugh at you.
 I think I’d be very good at this.